powerapi-ng/pyJoules/README.md

 foo()
 ```

-This will print in the console the recorded energy consumption of all the monitorable devices during the execution of function `foo`.
+This will print on the console the recorded energy consumption of all the monitorable devices during the execution of function `foo`.

+### Output description
+decorator basic usage will print iformation with this format :

+`begin timestamp : XXX; tag : YYY; duration : ZZZ;device_name: AAAA`

+with :
+- `begin timestamp` : monitored function launching time
+- `tag`: tag of the measure, if nothing is specified, this will be the function name
+- `duration`: function execution duration
+- `device_name`: power consumption of the device `device_name` in uJ

+for cpu and ram devices, device_name match the RAPL domain described on the image below plus the CPU socket id.
+Rapl domain are described [here]()

 ## Configure the decorator specifying the device to monitor